-(1) All sales to EES are made in the United States.
+1 All sales to EES are made in the United States.
 EES distributes the product globally through its international affiliates.
-(2) Income (loss) from operations does not reflect the allocation of selling, general and administrative costs to the operating segments.
+2 Selling, general and administrative costs, excluding depreciation and amortization, represent costs that relate to the general administration of the Company and as such are not currently allocated to our individual reportable segments.
+3 Income (loss) from operations does not reflect the allocation of selling, general and administrative costs to our individual reportable segments.